username-usr/my_contact/README.md

 ## Development

 - The application uses Express.js for the backend
-- MongoDB with Mongoose for data persistence
-- OpenAI API for AI chat responses
 - Frontend is built with vanilla JavaScript
 - Styling is done with CSS custom properties for easy theming